averydiversifiedtech/ossec-wazuh-manager-zabbix/README.md

 Next up will be getting discovery of hosts and prototypes are already in place to track status of agents (active/disconnected/never connected) and alert accordingly.
 At the moment the discovery script is written but we're troubleshooting the discovery and item creation.
 Use at your own risk.

 The other config item needed after placing the required files on the OSSEC/Wazuh Manager(Server) and importing the template into the Zabbix server (and apply it to your OSSEC/Wazuh host).

-Create a value mapping with the following info:
+The template should create a value mapping with the following info:

 Name: OSSEC-Wazuh Agent Status